sesh/quick-presentations/README.md

 ---

-Under the hood this really just combines a bunch of smaller utilities:
+Under the hood this really just combines a bunch of bigger utilities:

 - [big](https://github.com/tmcw/big/) to power the presentation
 - [mistune](https://mistune.lepture.com/en/latest/) for Markdown parsing